 For some time Ukraine was functioning not through its government but through the self-organization of its people and their sense of human decency, but now the order is gradually coming to normal, both in political and economic spheres.

-What’s our reaction towards the events in Ukraine?
+What’s our reaction to the events in Ukraine?

 It is true that the situation in our country right now is not easy in many aspects.
-Of course Russia’s actions negatively affect the IT industry in Ukraine in general.
+Of course, Russia’s actions negatively affect the IT industry in Ukraine in general.
 The largest Ukrainian IT market players have lost some of their shares and don’t expect their revenue to grow this year.
-On the other hand, we haven’t heard about any large projects to have been cut down in Ukraine.
-Most of the companies go through the current situation without any tangible losses or major slowdown in development.
+On the other hand, we haven’t heard about any large projects that have been cut down in Ukraine.
+Most companies go through the current situation without any tangible losses or major slowdown in development.

 What future do we see for IT in Ukraine?

 Our view of the IT industry future in Ukraine is optimistic.
-Even now the Ukrainian IT is still the sector where we compete with the leading countries of the world.
-In 2013, Ukraine already improved its position in the information and communication technologies ranking of the International Telecommunication Union (ITU of UNO) to the 68-th place.
-According to the World Bank estimates, by 2015 Ukraine can take the sixth place in the world by the IT export volume.
+Even now Ukrainian IT is still the sector where we compete with the leading countries of the world.
+In 2013, Ukraine already improved its position in the information and communication technologies ranking of the International Telecommunication Union (ITU of UNO) to 68th place.
+According to the World Bank estimates, by 2015 Ukraine can take sixth place in the world the IT export volume.

-“We are sure that the Ukrainian government will invest even more into IT industry now as this is the sphere which can really help Ukraine grow and prosper economically.
-And in a few years the IT export of Ukraine will be one of the key sources for the country budget funds.
+“We are sure that the Ukrainian government will invest even more into the IT industry now as this is the sphere which can really help Ukraine grow and prosper economically.
+And in a few years, the IT export of Ukraine will be one of the key sources of the country’s budget funds.
 We strongly believe that companies wishing to outsource their software development can safely address Ukrainian IT companies and confidently work with us.
-The results of our mutual work will assure the global market in the Ukrainian IT industry’s capability of delivering services of highest quality”, said Oleksandr Muzychuk, the CEO at Abto Software.
+The results of our mutual work will assure the global market in the Ukrainian IT industry’s capability of delivering services of the highest quality”, said Oleksandr Muzychuk, the CEO of Abto Software.